pac4j/pac4j/documentation/docs/clients/saml.md

 ## 3) Additional configuration:

-Since *pac4j* v1.9.3, you can define the binding type via the `setDestinationBindingType` method:
+You can define the binding type via the `setDestinationBindingType` method:

 ```java
 cfg.setDestinationBindingType(SAMLConstants.SAML2_REDIRECT_BINDING_URI);
 // or cfg.setDestinationBindingType(SAMLConstants.SAML2_POST_BINDING_URI);
 ```

 Once you have an authenticated web session on the Identity Provider, usually it won't prompt you again to enter your credentials and it will automatically generate a new assertion for you.
 By default, the SAML client will accept assertions based on a previous authentication for one hour.
-If you want to change this behaviour, set the `maximumAuthenticationLifetime parameter:
+If you want to change this behaviour, set the `maximumAuthenticationLifetime` parameter:

 ```java
 // lifetime in seconds